kserve/kserve/docs/samples/autoscaling/README.md

 ```

 ### Load InferenceService with target QPS
 Send 30 seconds of traffic maintaining 50 qps.
-Also use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
+Also use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.
 ```bash
 MODEL_NAME=flowers-sample
 INPUT_PATH=../tensorflow/input.json